Access Sites from Connected Clients

-By default, Tableau Online allows users to access their sites directly from a Tableau client.
-It allows this access after the user provides credentials the first time they sign in from the client.
-A client in this case is a Tableau application or service that can exchange information with Tableau Online.
-Examples of Tableau clients include Tableau Desktop, Tableau Bridge and Tableau Mobile.
+By default, Tableau Cloud allows users to access their sites directly from a Tableau client.
+It allows this access after the user provides credentials the first time they sign-in from the client.
+A client in this case is a Tableau application or service that can exchange information with Tableau Cloud.
+Examples of Tableau clients include Tableau Desktop, Tableau Prep Builder, Tableau Bridge and Tableau Mobile.

-Tableau Online establishes a connected client by creating a secure access token that uniquely identifies a user when the user signs in from the client.
+Tableau Cloud establishes a connected client by creating a secure refresh token that uniquely identifies a user when the user signs in from the client.

 The default connected client option must remain enabled for the site to allow Tableau Bridge clients to run unattended and, if enabled, support multi-factor authentication with Tableau authentication.
 If connected clients are disabled for the site, Bridge can only support Tableau username and password authentication.